seishun/node-steam/README.md

 See example.js for the usage of some of the available API.

+# Servers

+`Steam.servers` contains the list of CM servers node-steam will attempt to connect to.
+The bootstrapped list (see [servers.js](https://github.com/seishun/node-steam/blob/master/lib/servers.js)) is not always up-to-date and might contain dead servers.
+To avoid ETIMEDOUT errors, replace it with your own list before logging in if you have one (see 'servers' event).

 # SteamID

 Since JavaScript's `Number` type does not have enough precision to store 64-bit integers, SteamIDs are represented as decimal strings.
 (Just wrap the number in quotes)

 # Enums

 Whenever a method accepts (or an event provides) an `ESomething`, it's a `Number` that represents some enum value.
-See [steam_language.js](node-steam/tree/master/lib/generated/steam_language.js) for the whole list of them.
+See [steam_language.js](https://github.com/seishun/node-steam/tree/master/lib/generated/steam_language.js) for the whole list of them.

 Note that you can't easily get the string value from the number, but you probably don't need to.
 You can still use them in conditions (e.g. `if (type == Steam.EChatEntryType.Emote) ...`) or switch statements.